AirSage/Petrel/README.md

 Logging
 =======

-Petrel redirects stdout and stderr to the Python logger.
+Petrel does not write to the standard Storm logs.
+Instead it creates its own set of logs underneath the topology directory.
+For example, if you are running a topology in local mode, you'll find the Petrel log in a subdirectory of the "storm.local.dir" directory (whose location you can find in the Storm log).
+For example:

+./supervisor/stormdist/test+topology-1-1365766701/resources/petrel28289_randomsentence.log
+./supervisor/stormdist/test+topology-1-1365766701/resources/petrel28281_virtualenv.log
+./supervisor/stormdist/test+topology-1-1365766701/resources/petrel28281_wordcount.log
+./supervisor/stormdist/test+topology-1-1365766701/resources/petrel28285_splitsentence.log

+Petrel uses stdout to send JSON data to Storm.
+Any other code that writes to stdout (e.g. "print" statements) would cause the Storm worker to crash.
+In order to avoid this, Petrel automatically reassigns sys.stdout and sys.stderr so they write to the Petrel (i.e. Python) logger instead.

-When Storm is running on a cluster, it can be nice to send certain messages (e.g. errors) to a central machine.
-Petrel provides the NIMBUS_HOST environment variable to help support this.
-For example, the following configuration declares a log handler which sends any worker log messages INFO or higher to the Nimbus host.
+When Storm is running on a cluster, it can be useful to send certain messages (e.g. errors) to a central machine.
+To help support this, Petrel sets an environment variable "NIMBUS_HOST".
+For example, the following log file configuration declares a log handler which sends any worker log messages INFO or higher to the Nimbus host.

 <pre>
 [handler_hand02]